To start using Protoweb, all you need is a computer with an Internet connection and a web browser, that supports HTTP and FTP proxies

 Make sure the computer is connected to the Internet (if you’re reading this on the computer you plan to use Protoweb on, you’re all set, proceed to step 2).

 If the computer you are wanting to use doesn’t have Internet access, you need to install a network card and connect the computer to the Internet first.
-You can also connect to the Internet via serial port.
-You’ll need a dial-up ISP simulator, such as Raspberry Pi Virtual Modem .
-You can use it to simulate a dial-up connection on Windows 3.x and up to Windows XP.
+If you can’t use a network card, you can connect to the Internet via your serial port.
+You’ll need a dial-up ISP simulator, such as the Raspberry Pi Virtual Modem or something similar.

-Please note that older operating systems may be vulnerable to online threats, so make sure your computer is behind a firewall with an up-to-date anti-virus software installed.
+Please note that older operating systems may be vulnerable to online threats, so make sure your computer is protected by a firewall with an up-to-date anti-virus software installed.

 Step 2: Internet browser

-Install and run the web browser.
+Install and run a web browser.
 If you’re new and just want to try Protoweb, you’re probably going to want to install RetroZilla (Protoweb Edition) for Windows.
 It is configured for Protoweb out-of-the-box.
-However, you are free to use any web browser that supports proxies (most do).
+Alternatively you can use any web browser that supports proxies (most do).
 We also maintain a comprehensive list of tested browsers on various platforms.

 Depending on your platform, we recommend using the following browsers with the service.